kristianmandrup/gpt-teamwork/Readme.md

 - `@gpt-team/api-agent` with responsibility to deliver API functionality
 - `@gpt-team/fs-writer` with responsibility to extract file info from deliverables and write to file system

+One of the primary goals of each agent is to create deliverables that can be written to the file system as project artifacts.

+Output that is a deliverables should be marked with `[-DELIVERABLE-]`.
+The `fs-writer` agent will recognize this marker and use it to parse the output for file info and write the file to disk.

+This could further be expanded to include writing files to local and remote git repos etc.

 ### Shared Libs

 The `libs` folder contains functionality that can be reused across agents and apps.